dexie/dexie-website/roadmap/dexie5.0.md

 We don't have a any dedicated time schedule of when dexie 5 will be in alpha, beta or feature complete.
 This road map may also be updated and modified along the way.

-# Type Safe Declation and Easier Class Mapping
+# Type Safe Declaration and Easier Class Mapping

 DB declaration will be possible within a single expression instead of having to repeat declarations for the typings and for the actual schema (runtime).